golioth/docs/docs/application-services/1-lightdb-state/3-read-write-data.md

 }
 ```

 You can set any data on any path, which allows flexibility throughout the lifetime of the device and connection.
-Perhaps during initialization we send both temperatur and unit type, but afterwards we only send the temperature value to the specific path.
+Perhaps during initialization we send both temperature and unit type, but afterwards we only send the temperature value to the specific path.
 A long as another unit is not written, the first value will persist.

 <ProtocolPublishSample path="/.d/env/temp/value" method="PUT" body={35.0}/>